salrashid123/gce_metadata_server/README.md

 Basic latency and counter Prometheus metrics are enabled using the `--metrisEnabled` flag.

-Once enabled, path latency is recoreded at the default prometheus endpoint at `http://localhost:9000/metrics`.
+Once enabled, path latency is recorded at the default prometheus endpoint  `http://localhost:9000/metrics`.

 Apart from latency, any dynamic field for access or identity tokens also has a counter and status metric surfaced.